livingdocsIO/documentation/content/customising/assistants/_index.md

 {{< img src="./assistant-proposal.png" alt="K-Menu dialog with single Assistant Proposal" >}}
 {{< img src="./assistant-metadata-button.png" alt="Assistant Buttons next to Metadata Form Fields" >}}

+With `release-2024-11` we added the following improvements:
+- Showing custom error messages
+- Assistant Buttons next to a focused component

+{{< img src="./assistant-custom-error-message.png" alt="Assistant custom error messages" >}}
+{{< img width="320" height="320" src="./assistant-focused-component-button.png" alt="Assistant Buttons next to a focused component" >}}

 ### Document Command API

 The commands returned by assistants are handled by our [Document Command API]({{< ref "/reference/public-api/document-command-api" >}}), which supports a variety of operations for manipulating documents.
-In the context of assistants, the following commands are available:
+In the context of assistants, all commands are available except the
-- `setMetadataProperty`: Can update a single metadata property value
-- `setEditableDirective`: Updates the text value for a `doc-editable` directive
-- `insertComponent`: Inserts a new component into a document at a certain position
-- `removeComponents`: Removes the component from a document if possible ({{< added-in "release-2024-07" >}})
+`publish` and `unpublish` commands.

 ### Assistant Actors